 - What if I wish to travel on non-CWU-sponsored trips?

 If your plans include traveling, particularly internationally, please understand you will do so at your own risk and may face difficulties in return travel to the U.S. and/or possible restricted access to the CWU campus.

-In many countries, there may be new entry and exit control measures and even quarantines implemented with very little notice during the coming weeks.
+Depending on your destination, you may have to make difficult decisions to change or even cancel plans to ensure your own well-being and timely return to campus.
+In many countries, there may be new entry and exit control measures and even quarantines implemented with very little notice.
 These actions could severely impact your plans and/or delay your return home or your ability to return to campus once you are back in the state.

-Please carefully weigh the risks and benefits of any international travel and view U.S. Centers for Disease Control and Prevention information on COVID-19 to learn more.
+Please carefully weigh the risks and benefits of any international travel and view US Centers for Disease Control and Prevention information on COVID-19 to learn more.